Tem's Well of Stuff

 And then the realm is reborn!
 All the characters from the game are there!
 Hooray!
 They all love you and thank you for freeing them!
 Hooray!
 Happy ending!

-IMAGE: JESUS"What?" you might be used to asking by now.
+"What?" you might be used to asking by now.
 And, yeah, Jesus is just kinda there.
-Okay, so he's not explicitly labeled as Jesus, but he's clearly a Jesus figure.
+Symbolism!

 So Everhood just goes ahead and casually conflates Jesus Christ and the Buddha.
-Which: no!
-Don't do that!
-Don't conflate important religious figures like that!!
+And here's what I have to say about that: Don't!
+Do not!
+Don't conflate religious figures like that!!

 I think I can get a sense of what was going through the developers' heads.
 Jesus Christ is a figure of self-sacrifice, and you had to martyr yourself in the game by... killing everyone.
 Doing a lot of murders.
 Just like Jesus!
-Okay, no, it doesn't work, but I think I can kinda see the target they were aiming for, if I turn my head to the side and unfocus my eyes and I haven't gotten much sleep recently.
+It's like Matthew 5:38-40 tells us, "Kill them all, and let God sort them out."

 And hey, the whole game is about death and rebirth, so let's throw the Buddha in there!
 That's who the Buddha is, right?
 Fat guy who reincarnates?
 Perfect!
-What's wrong with casually appropriating the religion practiced today by 470 million real people, when it feels like the writers did no research and thus knew nothing about it?
+We already got a skinny guy who reincarnates, so that's basically the same thing.
+Slap 'em together!
+It can be a poignant message about how all religions are basically the same, when you think about it do no fucking research.

-Admittedly, "it feels like they did no research" is a harsh thing for me to say.
+Admittedly, "they did no research" is a harsh thing for me to assume.

 Though multiple sequences seem to call to mind specific philosophical traditions or schools of thought, Norgren says he had no specific ones in mind when he was making Everhood.

 This is bullshit.
-You can't claim to have "no specific philosophical traditions in mind" when you repeatedly reference the Buddha.
-You can claim that you didn't intend for your game to be about any one specific philosophical tradition or religion, but you can't pretend your repeated Buddha reference merely emerged from the aether of your mindscape without you making a conscious decision to include Buddhism in your game.
+You can't claim to have "no specific philosophical traditions in mind" when you're adding Jesus Christ and the Buddha to your game.
+You can claim that you didn't intend for your game to be about any one specific philosophical tradition or religion, but you can't pretend your repeated Buddha references merely emerged from the aether of your mindscape without you making a conscious decision to include Buddhism in your game.

 I guess he could mean "I knew so little about Buddhism that any reference I made couldn't actually refer to its school of thought, because I'm not familiar enough with it to mean anything" which -- that's bad!!
 Know what you're saying maybe??